LABOUR SUPPORT

 Physical support for common discomforts and labour scenarios.

-Let's make some assumptions—we are looking to support what's happening physiologically and anatomically while supporting emotional and comfort needs.
+Let's make some assumptions—we are looking to support what's happening physiologically and anatomically, while also addressing emotional and comfort needs.
 Even if a birth isn't purely physiological, we can still encourage it in this manner.

 You'll have limitations imposed on you by the expectations and other responsibilities given to you by your preceptor.
 Sometimes, you will only be able to utilize a few of the tools you’ll learn, but you can keep these in your back pocket for when an opportunity arises.

-Before we begin let’s do some calm breathing together: Find a relaxed position, seated or standing, hands-on forehead, heart or belly.
-Eyes open or closed, breathe in through your nose for 4 counts, out through your mouth for 6 counts. (this is just one form of calm breathing there are many)
+Before we begin, let’s do some calming breathing together.
+Find a relaxed position, either seated or standing, with your hands on your forehead, heart, or belly.
+Eyes open or closed, breathe in through your nose for 4 counts, out through your mouth for 6 counts.
+(This is just one form of calm breathing; there are many)

 A brief discussion on the environment and the scene that was unfolding as you walked int the room.

-I will add a list of observations and thoughts from each group after our workshop day.
+I will aim to add a list of observations and thoughts from each group after our workshop day.
+Below is a list of items we developed last year.

 Some practical suggestions you can riff off of when you walk into a birth space: